ynotopec/gpu-cluster/readme.md

 ### Install and Configure kubectl

 Kubectl is the command-line tool for Kubernetes.
-Install it and set up an alias to use with MicroK8s:
+Set up an alias to use with MicroK8s:

 ```bash
 #snap install kubectl --classic